RamiKrispin/odsc-ai-2025-dmr-workshop/README.md

 ## Prerequisites

 To be able to follow along with the workshop, you will need:
-- Docker Desktop (version 4.48.0 and above) is installed on your computer
+- Docker Desktop (on Mac version 4.40.0 and above, and on Windows version 4.41.0 and above) and Docker Engine on Linux
 - Docker Hub account
 - Hugging Face account (optional)
+- OpenCode (optional)

-## Environment
+## Python Environment

+Throughout the workshop, we will demo how to use DMR with Python.
+If you are using Docker, this repo has Dev Containers settings, and you can run the workshop examples inside a container.
+Otherwise, you can use the requirements.txt file under the docker folder to set a local virtual environment using the below code using [UV](https://docs.astral.sh/uv/):

 ```shell
 uv venv python-3.11-dev --python 3.11
 ```

+Activate the environment:
 ``` shell
 source python-3.11-dev/bin/activate
 ```
+And install the required libraries
 ``` shell
 uv pip install  --no-cache-dir -r docker/requirements.txt
 ```